HemarajuBarri/Compiler-/README.md

 | `runtime.txt` | Pins Python 3.11 for smooth install on Streamlit Cloud |

 All token definitions live in la.py.
-Add new t_MYTOKEN regex functions or tweak existing ones to support more languages or constructs.
+Add new regex functions or tweak existing ones to support more languages or constructs.
 Changes hot-reload when you restart the Streamlit app.

 The app is already hosted on Streamlit Community Cloud: https://compilerdesign.streamlit.app